Alla Pushnenkova was born in Chelyabinsk (USSR).

-In 1989 she graduated from Piano performance department of State Ufa Institute of Art (Russia).
-In 1994 she got a post-graduate course in Piano performance at Ekaterinburg State Conservatory named after Mussorgsky (Russia).
+In 1989 she graduated from Piano performance department of State Ufa Institute of Art (USSR).
+In 1994 she got a post-graduate course in Piano performance at Ekaterinburg State Conservatory named after Mussorgsky.

-Since 1989 till 2002 worked as a Piano Teacher and Chair of the Piano Department at Chelyabinsk State Institute of Arts (Russia).
+Since 1989 till 2002 worked as a Piano Teacher and Chair of the Piano Department at Chelyabinsk State Institute of Arts.

 She also conducts annual Piano Techniques seminars for teachers and students at University of Aveiro (Portugal), takes part in music conferences, organized by University of Aveiro (Portugal).

 Annually holds seminars and trainings for professors and students of piano faculties.

 Besides teaching Alla Pushnenkova takes part in music competitions and concerts: in 1996 received an honorary Diploma of International Music Competition of Pier Lantue (Paris), in 1999 - the Third Prize at International Music Competition in Moncalieri (Italy).

 Since 2002 till present time took part in several solo concerts and chamber music concerts in Portugal: V International Piano Festival Celebrating Great Pianists, Festival-celebration of Lopes Graça, International Music Festival of Gaia, Autumn Festival of Aveiro.